 Committed to teaching and mentoring the next generation of surgeons and leaders in medicine, our faculty is comprised of experienced clinicians who impart a breadth of knowledge and expertise during clinical rounds and in clinics.
 In addition, basic and clinical research mentors provide many research opportunities for residents and fellows.

 Brigham and Women's Hospital Division of Vascular and Endovascular Surgery faculty are board certified vascular surgeons with full-time academic appointments at Harvard Medical School.

 Brigham and Women’s Hospital is located in the Longwood Medical and Academic Area in Boston, Massachusetts.
 It is Harvard Medical School's second largest teaching affiliate.
-With Massachusetts General Hospital, it is one of the two founding members of Partners HealthCare, the largest healthcare provider in Massachusetts.
+With Massachusetts General Hospital, it is one of the two founding members of Mass General Brigham, the largest healthcare provider in Massachusetts.